AlnurElberier/GreenGrass_Lite_BLE_Gateway_Proteus/readme.md

 ![Architecture](./assets/aws_greengrass_ble_gateway_architecture.png)

-In this solution, the **[STM32WB](https://www.st.com/en/microcontrollers-microprocessors/stm32wb-series.html)** series microcontroller acts as the BLE node, transmitting sensor data.
-The application sets up the **[STM32MPU](https://www.st.com/en/microcontrollers-microprocessors/stm32-arm-cortex-mpus.html)** as the **AWS IoT Greengrass BLE Sensor Gateway**, allowing it to securely transmits data from the STM32WB devices to AWS IoT Core for processing, analytics, and integration with other AWS services.
-Additionally, the solution supports remote deployment to the STM32MPU devices operating **[Greengrass V2](https://docs.aws.amazon.com/greengrass/v2/developerguide/what-is-iot-greengrass.html)** in the field, providing flexibility for managing remote and distributed sensor networks.
+In this solution, the **[STEVAL-PROTEUS1](https://www.st.com/en/evaluation-tools/steval-proteus1.html)** series microcontroller acts as the BLE node, transmitting sensor data.
+The application sets up the **[STM32MPU](https://www.st.com/en/microcontrollers-microprocessors/stm32-arm-cortex-mpus.html)** as the **AWS IoT Greengrass BLE Sensor Gateway**, allowing it to securely transmits data from the STEVAL-PROTEUS1 devices to AWS IoT Core for processing, analytics, and integration with other AWS services.
+Additionally, the solution supports remote deployment to the STM32MPU devices operating **[Greengrass Lite](https://docs.aws.amazon.com/greengrass/v2/developerguide/greengrass-nucleus-lite-component.html)** in the field, providing flexibility for managing remote and distributed sensor networks.

 ### What is AWS IoT Greengrass?

 AWS IoT Greengrass is a service that extends AWS to edge devices, allowing them to act locally on the data they generate.
 It enables local execution of AWS Lambda functions, message brokering, data caching, and synchronization with AWS cloud services, even when the devices are offline.
 Greengrass helps you manage remote devices at scale, securely deploy applications, and keep devices up-to-date with remote software updates.

+#### What is AWS IoT Greengrass Lite?

+The Greengrass nucleus lite is a device runtime for constrained edge devices optimized for minimal memory footprint (uses less than 5MB RAM).
+It has been introduced with AWS IoT Greengrass version 2.14.0 release and is backward compatible with AWS IoT Greengrass generic components, Greengrass V2 API, and SDK.

 ### AWS IoT Greengrass Remote Deployment